 Harry Houdini was not impressed by human ostriches.
 In his debunking of sideshow tricks entitled Miracle mongers and their methods; a complete exposé of the modus operandi of fire eaters, heat resisters, poison eaters, venomous reptile defiers, sword swallowers, human ostriches, strong men, etc. (New York, E. P. Dutton & Company, 1920) he writes:

-through the magical backlit images of Joseph Poole’s Myriorama.
+If Barnum and Bailey didn’t extend their European tour of 1897 – 1902 through Dublin, then Dubliners were entertained to the excitement of the “Greatest Show on Earth” through the magical backlit images of Joseph Poole’s Myriorama.
 The Irish Times records that:

 Joyce’s human ostrich apparently performed in Capel Street.
 At present no suitable contenders have been identified, but the type was well known at the time as a staple of sideshow entertainment.